schrauger/page-out-of-date-reminder/README.md

 * Default to Author
 * Option to detect page owner based on last X number of edits
  * for example, if Author is ABC, but the last 4/5 edits were by DEF, assume owner is currently DEF
+* Allow manually set page owner
+ * Would be neat to allow non-WordPress users to be owners, such as a group or mailing list
+* Allow multiple owners (or at least multiple contacts for when a page goes stale)

 #### Multiple alert methods
 * email